jloughry/Unicode/README.md

 After the proposal is submitted, I plant to submit a &ldquo;Show HN&rdquo; post on HN telling how it was done.

-Notes on Tools for Creating Fonts
+Notes on Tools for Creating Fonts<a name="update20140202"/>
 ---------------------------------

 There is an excellent